golden wattle

 Widespread species often seen congregating on the tops of hills.
 Caterpillars eat the leaves of wattles Acacia spp.
 Widespread species often seen congregating on the tops of hills.
 Caterpillars eat the leaves of wattles Acacia spp.
 Widespread species often seen congregating on the tops of hills.
 Caterpillars eat the leaves of wattles Acacia spp.

-You can learn a lot more about this butterfly on this research-quality website (now managed by the BCSA)
+You can learn a lot more about this butterfly on the research-quality website now managed by BCSA, (here)

 Family: | lycaenidae |